KevinChngJY/electron_reactJS_django_postgreSQL/README.md

 Before the infra is ready, it has to consider the patching and maintenance for all the components.

 The frontend application (ReactJS+Electron requires to open another software application in the desktop.
+This documents would have 3 main topics :

+(1) Steps to set up the desktop application
+(2) Steps to distribute to client and install the desktop applicaion in client's desktop (3) Maintenance Management before deploying to the servers

 ## Steps to set up the desktop applications: